 Connecting Communities with our Heritage

-The National Lottery Heritage Fund is supporting our Heritage Project – a partnership between the Exeter Northcott Theatre, community partners and the University of Exeter.
-Its aim is to connect Exeter communities to the Northcott Archive, enable them to explore the voices and stories within the archive; and to expand this resource through capturing and generating new memories.
-The project will enable groups to debate the relevance of the archive and its stories to our understanding of the role of theatre today- find out more.
+The National Lottery Heritage Fund supported our Heritage Project – a partnership between the Exeter Northcott Theatre, community partners and the University of Exeter.
+The project enabled groups to debate the relevance of the archive and its stories to our understanding of the role of theatre today- find out more.

 Developing Creative Talent

-The Noel Coward Foundation is supporting our Northcott Futures Programme supporting 24 Early Career Artists, 12 Producers and 3 Associate Companies in their professional development through a blend of bespoke training, mentoring, collaboration, networking and performance opportunities.
+The Noel Coward Foundation supported our Northcott Futures Programme supporting 24 Early Career Artists, 12 Producers and 3 Associate Companies in their professional development through a blend of bespoke training, mentoring, collaboration, networking and performance opportunities.

 The Noel Coward Foundation also sponsored our The Time is Now project where 5 digital commissions were available to artists locally during lockdown.

-The Idlewild Trust and the The Mackintosh Foundation are also supporting our Northcott Futures enabling 24 artists to take their careers to the next level by providing young artists/makers with opportunities to gain new skills/knowledge, develop new collaborations and create and present new work – find out more.
+The Idlewild Trust and the The Mackintosh Foundation also supported our Northcott Futures enabling 24 artists to take their careers to the next level by providing young artists/makers with opportunities to gain new skills/knowledge, develop new collaborations and create and present new work – find out more.

 Investing in Young Creatives

-The Viscount Amory Charitable Trust provides support for our work with young people who would otherwise be unable to take part in our programmes for young creatives.
+The Viscount Amory Charitable Trust provided support for our work with young people who would otherwise be unable to take part in our programmes for young creatives.

-The Gibbons Trust is supporting a performance project in partnership with the Finding My Voice programme which is looking to support 20 primary school children from low income families, to develop their skills and confidence through an eight-week bespoke performance project.
+The Gibbons Trust supported a performance project in partnership with the Finding My Voice programme which supported 20 primary school children from low-income families, to develop their skills and confidence through an eight-week bespoke performance project.

-LiveWest are funding outreach sessions at Newcourt Community Centre and bursary placements on for young people who would otherwise be unable to attend our performance programmes.
+LiveWest funded outreach sessions at Newcourt Community Centre and bursary placements for young people who would otherwise be unable to attend our performance programmes.

 Reaching New Audiences and Opening Up Access

-The Community Fund are enabling us to open up our shows to and improve the experience of local d/Deaf audiences by funding specialist training and a BSL interpreted post-show discussion for Treasure Island.
+The Community Fund enabled us to open up our shows to and improve the experience of local d/Deaf audiences by funding specialist training and a BSL interpreted post-show discussion for Treasure Island.